ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 ### 7.1 Principles
 This section consists of the foundational principles of MOSIP based on which the architecture is defined.
 The key principle considered includes: Open source and Vendor Neutral, Adaptability, Security, Multi party, Authorization, Authentication, Multi language support, Performance and Scalability, High Availability, and Auditability.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/Architecture-Principles-&-Platform-Goals) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/Architecture-Principles-&-Platform-Goals) for more details.
 ### 7.2 Platform Features
 #### 7.2.1 Configurability
 #### 7.2.2 Extensibility
 #### 7.2.3 Modularity
 ### 7.3 Process View
 This section provides a functional overview of the processes like Pre-registration, Registration Client, Registration Processor, and ID Authentication.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/Process-view) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/Process-view) for more details.

 ### 7.4 Logical View
 This section details the key design aspects considered for MOSIP.
 This includes Ecosystem approach, Configurability, Extensibility, Modularity, and Solution Principles.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/Logical-Architecture) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/Logical-Architecture) for more details.

 ### 7.5 Technology Stack
 This section lists all the technologies used in building MOSIP platform.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/Technology-Stack) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/Technology-Stack) for more details.